centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-linux-telegraf-agent.md

 systemctl restart telegraf
 ```

-> - Make sure you replaced `mypoller.local` with the poller's FQDN.
+> - Make sure you replace `mypoller.local` with the poller's FQDN.
 > - If the name of the host to monitor is different from the `$HOSTNAME` variable's content, you'll have to change it inside the `/etc/default/telegraf` file.

 4. To allow the Telegraf agent to run checks on **systemd-journal**, run these commands.